What will you discover inside Orchard Side House?

-The social hub of the house, a place to write, meet with family and friends and drink tea.
+The Parlour, with a window onto the Market Place, was the social hub of the house; a place to write, meet with family and friends and drink tea.
 ‘Now stir the fire, and close the shutters fast, Let fall the curtains, wheel the sofa round…

 Some of the exhibits you will encounter during your tour